antoine-cottineau/app_linker/readme.md

 ### 3.4 Putting things together

-The final step is too combine the parsing and the creation of an action in a single place.
+The final step is to combine the parsing and the creation of actions in a single place.
 Thus, we create an `AppLinker` which should be the entry point of the module:

 ```swift
 // AppLinker.swift